-Pérez says the government’s coronavirus restrictions have created significant challenges here, since the families lack internet, computers and smartphones, required for distance learning.
+Pérez says the government’s coronavirus restrictions have created significant challenges here, since the families don’t have access to the internet, computers and smartphones required for distance learning.

 “The families in the shelter are often lacking basic necessities and sometimes don’t even have anything to eat, much less a smartphone,” she says.

 Esmeralda Rodríguez, left, and her sister, Jimena Rodríguez, live in a room at the shelter with their grandfather, Félix Chávez, who’s been their guardian for the past three years.